aksnzhy/xlearn_doc/large_scale.rst

 In this time, the training of each epoch will only spend nearly 1.8 seconds.

+We can set the block size for on-disk training by using ``-block`` options.

 Out-of-Core Learning Using xLearn Python API
 ===================================================